Welcome Week: August 29- September 3

 - Busing/Light Rail - If you’re purchasing a U-Pass for the semester, you’ll find it comes in handy during Welcome Week.

-- Driving - If you drive to campus you can park for free in the East River Road Garage with a parking voucher you’ll get from your Welcome Week Leader every day.
+- Driving - If you drive to campus you can park for free in the East River Road Garage with a parking voucher you may pick up in 315 Coffman Union every day.

 - Biking - Be sure you have a secure bike lock and helmet ready for your ride.
 Click here to find bicycle parking and bike maps.

 Learn more about commuting to campus and updates on construction at Parking & Transportation’s website.

 If you apply for housing by the May 1 deadline and select to live on campus for the Fall, you will receive a letter by the end of July informing you of your Fall housing assignment, move in date and time.
 You will be able to move into your residence hall/residential apartment before Welcome Week.
 More information can be found at Housing & Residential Life's web site.

 If you’re not living in on-campus housing, you will need to ensure you can move in to your apartment/house prior to August 29 as housing is not provided during Welcome Week.
 More specific information for students living off campus will be mailed in August.

 If you live in an on-campus residence hall, meals are provided during Welcome Week beginning with brunch on Wednesday, August 29 through dinner Friday, August 30.
 University Dining Services contracts begin with brunch on Saturday, September 2.
 Flexdine will be available for students who have meal plans prior to Welcome Week meals starting.